-RED kits are back in the store!
+MB & RED kits are both available in the store!

 Groovesizers are kit-built DIY sequencers and synths.
 They’re open-source instruments, which means firmware for the Groovesizers can be freely examined, shared and changed in the beginner friendly Arduino IDE.

 Currently, Groovesizer kits come in two flavors.
 The RED is a 16-step MIDI sequencer and granular synth.

 It’s a great kit for first-time DIY builders with a low parts count and clear building instructions.

 In spite of its straightforward design, the RED features a number of advanced sequencing features such as various bank and pattern playback modes, note entry quantized to preset and user defined scales, 32 memory locations for storing patterns, and MIDI sync in and out.

 The current flagship model is the Groovesizer MB.